hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/12_automating_workflow.md

 **But we don't want to run the analysis on these 6 samples one after the other!** We want to run them "in parallel" as 6 separate jobs.

-**Note:** If you create and run the above script, or something similar to it, i.e. with SLURM directives at the top, you should give the script name `.run` or `.slurm` as the extension.
-This will make it obvious that it is meant to submit jobs to the SLURM scheduler.
+**Note:** If you create and run the above script, or something similar to it, i.e. with Slurm directives at the top, you should give the script name `.run` or `.slurm` as the extension.
+This will make it obvious that it is meant to submit jobs to the Slurm scheduler.

 ***
 **Exercise**